Virginians will have to wait for legal marijuana sales as GOP kills massive bill

 “I spent most of the weekend poring through this bill and trying to come to the determination whether now is the right time for this policy in Virginia,” Del.
-Jeffery L. Cambell (R-Smyth) said in Monday’s meeting.
+Jeffrey L. Campbell (R-Smyth) said in Monday’s meeting.
 “I think this is a bigger issue than we can correct in two weeks’ time.”

 Last summer, then-Gov. Ralph Northam (D) signed into law a measure making it legal for people 21 or older to possess up to an ounce of marijuana and cultivate up to four marijuana plants in their household, making Virginia one of 18 states, plus the District of Columbia, to legalize recreational marijuana.
 But the complex legislation still left it illegal to buy or sell cannabis, since retail sales were not slated to begin until 2024, giving the state time to build a regulated commercial market.